cysouw/diathesis/text/c08_infinitive.md

 causatives < modals < perception verbs < benefactives < duratives < inchoatives < control verbs
 :::

 However, this hierachy should be interpreted rather loosely.
 The designation 'causative' on the hierarchy is a misnomer.
 The verb *lassen* also induces the IPP in its other uses, viz. possibility and permission (see the next [@sec:infinitive-guises-of-lassen]).
-Conversely, other causative constructions like with *schicken* (see [@sec:infinitive-schicken]) and *machen* (see [@sec:infinitive-machen]) do not induce an IPP.
+Conversely, other causative constructions with *schicken* (see [@sec:infinitive-schicken]) and *machen* (see [@sec:infinitive-machen]) do not induce an IPP.
 Likewise, while the perception verbs *hören* and *sehen* induce an IPP, the syntactically similar perception verbs *fühlen* and *spüren* do not (see [@sec:infinitive-sehen]ff.).

-Further, the IPP *Ersatzinfinitiv* is not obligatory for benefactive *helfen* and perception verbs *sehen, hören*, but it is obligatory for modal verbs.
+Further, the IPP *Ersatzinfinitiv* is not obligatory for benefactive *helfen* and neither for the perception verbs *sehen* and *hören*, but it is obligatory for modal verbs.
 This would actually nicely correspond to the hierarchy proposed, were it not for the verb *lassen*, which allows for both infinitive and participle [@next].
-However, according to Enzinger [-@enzinger2012: 34] the sentence with a participle only allows for a permissive reading, so that would fit the designation 'causative' on the hierarchy.
+However, according to Enzinger [-@enzinger2012: 34] the sentence with a participle only allows for a permissive reading, so that would still fit the designation 'causative' on the hierarchy.

 ::: ex
 a.
 Sie hat mich die Kleider waschen *lassen*. \